addyh/acs-challenge/readme.md

 Make sure to run `npm install` from within the `/acs-app/` directory to create all of the node modules.

+Also, make sure to run `npm run build` as well.

 Then simply open a browser to http://localhost:80 or whichever port and server name you specified above.